On this page:

 - After at least one regular semester of not enrolling in classes at DSU, a student on Academic Suspension may petition the Director of Advisement for reinstatement of student status.

 - Repeated Academic Suspension.
 A student is placed on Repeated Academic Suspension if the student is placed on Academic Suspension after having been previously on that status.

 - May not enroll in classes for a minimum of one (1) calendar year after being placed on Repeated Academic Suspension.

 - After at least one calendar year of not enrolling in classes at DSU, a student on Repeated Academic Suspension may petition the Policy Exceptions Committee for reinstatement of student status.

 A student may appeal his/her being placed on Academic Warning, Academic Probation, Suspension, or Repeated Academic Suspension status may petition the Policy Exceptions Committee within two (2) years after the status change.

-A student may appeal a denial of reinstatement or any Academic Standing decision of the Policy Exceptions Committee to the Vice President of Academic Services, whose decision shall be final.
+A student may appeal a denial of reinstatement or any Academic Standing decision of the Policy Exceptions Committee to the Provost/Vice President of Academic Affairs, whose decision shall be final.

 In order to ensure that the highest standards of academic performance are promoted and supported at the University, students must: